Falakata: Education

 Falakata College is an arts college.
 There is a government Polytechnic College at Baganbari, Falakata.
 Falakata High School is the oldest school of Falakata, nearly 2500 students studies every year, offering science, commerce, and arts streams at 10+2 levels.
 Falakata Girls' High School, Parangerpar Shishu Kalyan High School, Falakata Subhash Girls' High School, Jadav Pally High School are the other school in Falakata Town.
 All schools are recognized by West Bengal State Board (WBBSE/WBCHSE).
 Raymond Memorial Higher Secondary School is an English medium, Christian minority school, with almost 2,200 students, run by the Seventh-day Adventist Church since 1949.
 It is a co-educational day-boarding school with classes from nursery to 12th grade, offering science, commerce and arts streams at the +2 levels.
 The school is recognized by The Council for the Indian School Certificate Examinations, New Delhi (ICSE/ISC).
 Falakata has two more co-ed English medium schools, one being Techno India and the other being Morning Star.
 There are many government primary schools provides free education for poor children.
 On another hand, private primary schools are growing day by day.
 Usha Academy, Kidzee and Little Laurates are the kindergarten schools at Falakata.

 Healthcare

 Falakata Rural Hospital, with 30 beds at Falakata, is the major government medical facility in the Falakata CD block.

 Falakata Super Specialty Hospital, with 30 beds each male and female, is the major Government medical facility in the Falakata CD block now.

 Transport

 Falakata Railway Station serves the town.
 Trains available for Kolkata, Delhi, Guwahati, Siliguri, Agartala etc. Buses and Public Transportation available for Alipurduar, Cooch Behar, Siliguri, Jalpaiguri, Tufanganj, Dinhata, Jorai, Barobisa, Jaigaon, Mathabhanga, Jaldapara, Maynaguri, Birpara, Banarhat, Malbazar, Sevoke.
-NBSTC bus depot is one of the popular bus station in this area.
-Buses for Kolkata, Malda, Berhampore, Farakka Assam, available from here.
-Falakata Taxi Stand is also available for Private Journeys.
+NBSTC bus depot is one of the popular bus stations in this area.
+Buses for Kolkata, Malda, Berhampore, Farakka, Assam are available from here.
+Falakata Taxi Stand is also available for private journeys.